osm-quality/OSM-wikipedia-tag-validator/README.md

 To install: `pip3 install -r requirements.txt`

-see https://wiki.openstreetmap.org/wiki/Wikipedia_Link_Improvement_Project for something that my be a better implementation but rely on service that may be hard to replicate once it stops working
+see https://wiki.openstreetmap.org/wiki/Wikipedia_Link_Improvement_Project for something that my be a better implementation but relies on an external service

 see also https://wiki.openstreetmap.org/wiki/SPARQL_examples#Quality_Control